 This post on the MAC addresses will explain more.

-For this reason, generally, you can only use this hotspot on a device that allows you to enter the credentials.
+For this reason, generally, you can only use this hotspot on a device that allows you to enter the credentials, such as a computer or a smartphone.

 Or can you?
-This is where this post comes into play.
+That is where this post comes into play.

 Tesla data usage